Juliet Hancock: Chair and SCMA President

 Graeme took up post as Chief Executive of SCMA in April 2019, and since then he has worked to strengthen membership engagement and support, to increase the influence of SCMA and the value attached to childminding.

-Arising from this, Graeme and SCMA were shortlisted for the Leadership and COVID-19 Awards in the Scottish Public Service Awards 2021 - the only Third Sector organisation in both categories.
-This strategy has provided a catalyst for change, and created much wider interest in and support for childminding including securing vital commitments to childminding in the Scottish Government’s Programme for Government.
+In 2021, he launched an ambitious new ten-year Changing the Narrative strategy for SCMA, with the first phase of implementation (from 2021 - 2024) focusing on Strengthening Childminding, Supporting Families and Increasing Choice.
+This strategy provided a catalyst for change which created much wider interest in and support for childminding, including securing vital commitments to childminding in the Scottish Government’s Programme for Government.

 Prior to joining SCMA, Graeme worked for almost 20 years in a number of roles spanning membership, communications and advocating evidence-based policy and practice in the Third Sector and health.
 He has a strong interest in mental health and wellbeing, inequalities and influencing change.